-and come and see us on the Fairtrade for Woodbridge stall at the Earth Day event on
+Come and visit us on the Fairtrade for Woodbridge stall at the Earth Day event on 20 April in Whisstocks Place

 Since Woodbridge was awarded FAIRTRADE COMMUNITY status on 29 June 2023 we’ve been making progress to encourage greater awareness of why it’s important to look for the FAIRTRADE logo